DON'T MISS THE BEST CHEMICAL REGULATORY CONFERENCE IN 2026!

 Through interactive lectures, case studies and discussion, the trainers will share their experience from both regulatory and audit practice — helping you to recognise compliance gaps, implement corrective actions, and strengthen overall supply chain resilience.

-HENKEL: Preparing for new regulations across global markets in food packaging
+Henkel Adhesive Technologies: Preparing for new regulations across global markets in food packaging

 REGARTIS: Endocrine disruptors one year in – lessons learned so far from assessment of EDs under the new CLP hazard classes